Affordable Ottawa Manslaughter Lawyers

 This occurs when an individual’s actions (either an act or failure to act) showed wanton or reckless disregard for the lives of others and resulted in death.

-If a reasonable person would have foreseen that an action would endanger life, it can be considered negligent by a judge in a criminal case.
+If a reasonable person had foreseen that an action would endanger life, it can be considered negligent by a judge in a criminal case.

 Failure to act is considered negligence only if the individual’s duty was to take action (passersby or bystanders cannot be charged with this).